-This same number of fish is then subtracted from the pre-smolt population for each life stage.
+This same number of fish is then subtracted from the One-Plus population for each life stage.
 These resident rainbow spawners will be added to the total number of spawners, and the fecundity of these spawners factored into the total average fecundity of spawners (see section 4.10).